Table of Contents

 Photoshop is a remarkable tool, synonymous with image editing and graphic design.
-One of its many impressive features is the ability to extend the of a photo seamlessly.
-Whether you need to convert a portrait image into a , add space for copy, or simply desire a more aesthetically balanced photo, learning to extend a background in Photoshop is an invaluable skill.
+One of its many impressive features is the ability to extend the background of a photo seamlessly.
+Whether you need to convert a portrait image into a landscape, add space for copy, or simply desire a more aesthetically balanced photo, learning to extend a background in Photoshop is an invaluable skill.
 This comprehensive guide will take you on a detailed journey of how to extend the background in Photoshop, ensuring you can manipulate your images to meet your every need.

 Laying the Foundation: Understand Your Tools